Jaime King: Black Summer and film roles (2020–present)

-From 2019–2021, King starred in the main role on the Netflix series Black Summer.
+From 2019 to 2021, King starred in the main role on the Netflix series Black Summer.
 The series is a horror drama television series spinoff of Z Nation, created by Karl Schaefer and John Hyams.
 King starred in the lead role as Rose, a mother who is separated from her daughter during the earliest and deadliest days of a zombie apocalypse.
 The series garnered moderate approval from fans and critics.
 Many of the filming locations are around and within Calgary, Alberta.

 In 2021, King starred in the action thriller film Out of Death alongside Bruce Willis directed by Mike Burns.
 Willis plays a retired forest ranger who tries to help a woman played by King, after she witnesses a crime and finds herself running from a rural mountain town's corrupt police department.

 In 2022, King starred in Code Name Banshee alongside Antonio Banderas and Tommy Flanagan, and directed by Jon Keeyes.
-Flanagan plays Caleb, a former government assassin in hiding, resurfaces when his protege, the equally deadly killer known as Banshee, played by King, discovers a bounty has been placed on Caleb's head, and they must put the past behind them and join together one last time to fight off the secret CIA-backed killers who threaten to destroy them.
+Flanagan plays Caleb, a former government assassin in hiding, resurfaces when his protege, the equally deadly killer known as Banshee, played by King, discovers a bounty has been placed on Caleb's head, and they must put the past behind them and join one last time to fight off the secret CIA-backed killers who threaten to destroy them.

 In 2023, King starred in the main role of the Lifetime film Hoax: The Kidnapping of Sherri Papini.
 The film is based on the case of the Sherri Papini kidnapping hoax, in which Sherri Papini staged her abduction after going missing in November 2016 while on a jog, she was eventually found and revealed to have staged the ordeal which became national news.

 In 2024, King starred in Lights Out, an ensemble action thriller film directed by Christian Sesma and starring Frank Grillo, Mekhi Phifer, Dermot Mulroney and Scott Adkins.
 The film centers around an drifting ex-soldier turns into an underground fighter with the help of a just released ex-con, pitting them both against a crime boss, corrupt cops and hired killers.